twitter/finagle/finagle-smtp/README.md

 # finagle-smtp

-A minimum implementation of SMTP client for finagle.
+A minimum implementation of SMTP client for finagle according to [`RFC5321`](http://tools.ietf.org/search/rfc5321).
 Supports sending plain text emails to one or more mailing addresses.

 ## Usage